ARCOMM/ARCOMM-TMF/.github/ISSUE_TEMPLATE/bug_report.md

 🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨

 Before reporting make sure your issue is with the TMF mission framework, not with other mods or scripts.
+Remember tha Bug Reports aren't feature requests, if you desire something to be added to TMF make a Feature Request not a Bug Report!
 -->

 **Description:**